 Mark Wilson is a Member of the Institution of Engineers, Australia and a Chartered Professional Engineer with an Associateship in Civil Engineering from Curtin University in Western Australia.
 He has an extensive business background, mainly in corporate management and project engineering.
 This has included site management of remote construction projects, ten years of commercial construction as a founding proprietor of a Perth based company and the past twenty years in executive, non-executive, consulting and owner roles in resource focused companies.
 Mr Wilson is presently a non-executive director of Australian listed company Tanga Resources Limited (appointed 20 June 2014).
-During the past three years Mr Wilson held the position of non-executive director of Eureka Energy Limited (resigned March 2012).
+Mr Wilson has not held any former public company directorships in the last 3 years.

 Derek Waterfield is a Member of the Australian Institute of Geoscientists and a graduate of the University of Queensland (B.Sc.
 Hons).
-He has over 25 years experience in gold, base metals, iron ore, nickel and uranium exploration throughout Australia and Cameroon.
+He has over 25 years' experience in gold, base metals, iron ore, nickel and uranium exploration throughout Australia and Cameroon.